Cessna Citation Latitude: Operational history

 It is used by medium-size corporations, typically flying 200–300 hours per year, and large fleet operators, the largest being NetJets which booked 25 firm orders and 125 options in 2012 and received 44 aircraft for its U.S. operations and 10 for Europe by June 2018, flying theirs over 1,000 hours per year.

-By mid-September, the 136 delivered have logged 115,000 flight hours, and Textron claims it outsells the competition by four to one.
+By mid-September, the 136 delivered had logged 115,000 flight hours, and Textron claimed it was outselling the competition by four to one.